Modulation Schemes for Functionalized Vesicle-based MC Transmitters: Communication System

 \section{Communication System}

 The considered end-to-end \ac{MC} system is illustrated in \cref{fig:comm_system}.
 It consists of a modulator, which creates a physical signal (i.e., light), and the \ac{TX}, which is a spherical nanoscale biological device (i.e., a vesicle) with radius $\rTX$ and membrane thickness $\dmem$.
 All components besides the modulator are immersed in aqueous buffer solution.
-The communication channel is modeled as a free space diffusive environment in which \acp{SM} propagate with diffusion coefficient $\Diff$.
+The communication channel is modeled as a free space diffusive environment in which \acp{SM} propagate with diffusion coefficient $\Diff$, as the extravesicular volume is much larger than the \ac{TX} volume \cite{tomDieck2025}.
 A \acf{FAR} of radius $\rRX$ is considered, separated from the \ac{TX} by a center-to-center distance $d$.